Carlos Ghosn's escape ramps up pressure on foreign suspects as well as Japanese justice system | The Japan Times

 Japan should resist internal calls to retaliate by making it even more difficult for suspects to win release from prison ahead of trial, said Nobuo Gohara, a former prosecutor who has been critical of the handling of Ghosn’s case.

 “It’s very unfortunate that the efforts of his attorneys to obtain bail and the court’s judgment against the prosecutors to allow it was betrayed,” Gohara wrote in a blog post.
-“But we shouldn’t simplify the issue to that the court shouldn’t have allowed bail.”
+“But we shouldn’t simplify the issue (and say) that the court shouldn’t have allowed bail.”

 There’s a change that may win widespread support after Ghosn’s escape: a push for more extradition treaties.
 Japan has only two bilateral agreements, with the United States and South Korea.
 That compares with more than 30 for South Korea and more than 100 for the U.S.

 “It’s just one of those areas where they haven’t given much thought and diplomatic attention,” said Nottage, the University of Sydney Law School professor.
-“The Japanese government might be thinking about maybe we need more extradition treaties.”
+“The Japanese government might be thinking about (needing) more extradition treaties.”